Why do bowhead whales have such large heads?

 Wildlife expert Stuart Blackman explains why bowhead whales have such large heads...

-An adult bowhead’s head accounts for approximately two fifths of its body length.
+Did you know an adult bowhead’s head accounts for approximately two fifths of its body length?
 These Arctic giants specialise in particularly small crustacean prey, so they need a large amount of baleen to filter sufficient quantities from the water.

-- Unlike other whales, it lives year-round in Arctic waters off Greenland, Canada and Alaska.
+Unlike other whales, bowhead whales live all year-round in Arctic waters off Greenland, Canada and Alaska.